Carnival Diablo: Today

 In recent years, Carnival Diablo has evolved from a stage show embodying the look and feel of a 19th-century Victorian sideshow to a performance tinged with a more sinister and otherworldly subtext.
 Today, the Sideshow features various performers fulfilling the Ten-in-One act.

-Nikolai Diablo Leading the show, Scott McClelland eats razor blades, drinks boiling water, pierces his tongue with a hook and plays Russian Roulette with a nine-inch construction spike, among other amazing feats.
+Nikolai Diablo Scott McClelland leads the show, performing a series of extreme stunts that include eating razor blades, drinking boiling water, piercing his tongue with a hook, and playing Russian roulette with a nine-inch construction spike.

 Ophelia A young Gothic Lolita who dances on broken glass, and lies on a bed of nails, allowing a cinder block to be crushed on her chest.

 Volos A demon from Hell who impales himself with needles sharpened to a deadly point, sets an animal leg-hold trap off with his own bare hand, and dines on crickets and worms.

 Attractions

 Along with the sideshow performances that Carnival Diablo has become famous for, Scott McClelland has created several attractions that have been put on display at several venues, most notably at carnivals such as the Red River Ex, the Calgary Stampede and the Canadian National Exhibition.

 Carnival Diablo - The Strangest Show Unearthed A Big Top Circus Tent Show that embodies the Mystery and Wonder of Carnival Diablo's Sordid World.

 The World of Wonders Houses an assortment of strange and obscure objects, promising such marvels as 'The Mummified Prospector', 'The Killer Dummy' and much, much more.

 Anastasia the Living Mermaid Hidden away under a carnival tent is a Living Mermaid ready to interact with anyone from within the confines of her tank of water.

 The Missing Link The frozen remains of the missing link between Neanderthals and Homosapiens, complete with an archival documentary.

 The Paranormal Show: Wunderkammer Scott McClelland is a Parapsychologist and a harbinger of lost secrets, together you will take a journey down the rabbit hole as he explores the weird and exotic world of the Supernatural.
 Join Scott as he opens the doors to his Wunderkammer, a 17th Century Cabinet of Wonders.